gdepalma93/gdepalma93.github.io/README.md

+## Grant DePalma

+### Professional Mission Statement
+To Maximize Generational Health and Wealth for family, partners, clients, & token holders.

+### Executive Summary
+High Performing, highly experienced and profound multi-disciplinary professional in prime position to leverage skill set to generate 175% returns from proprietary trading efforts, accumulate 20% bitcoin from digital asset management efforts, and impact over 100,000 athletes, entrepreneurs, coaches and engineers from coaching efforts in 2021.
+Currently seeking capital allocation from private investors and proprietary trading firms seeking exposure to quality alpha streams in US Equity, Crypto, and Global Derivative Markets.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/gdepalma93/gdepalma93.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.